You have successfully completed Steps 1 and 2 and now it is time to begin to create your website:

 And it is free!

-For me, this wasn’t any different than my family blog on Blogger, and I wanted more freedom to be creative as well as to monetize my blog.
+For me WordPress.com wasn’t any different than my family blog on Blogger, and I wanted more freedom to create my website as well as to monetize my blog.

 Steps to Create Your Website